daisyUniverse/robinuniverse.github.io/_posts/2022-5-16-Goodbye-TwitFix.md

 Let me just do a lightning round of the misconceptions I've seen, roughly in the order that I saw them appear

 MISCONCEPTIONS/RUMORS

-*I look at every single tweet that is used, and I report hundreds of tweets including all porn, because I'm a prude*
+► *"I look at every single tweet that is used, and I report hundreds of tweets including all porn, because I'm a prude"*

 Literally a large chunk of my audience I had was from adult audiences, which I specifically catered features to ( a huge amount of work went into making fxtwt work with posts other than videos specifically to allow for adult audiences to bypass the broken embeds specific to them )

-*I somehow know who posts what, and when I see things I don't like posted, I report that user*
+► *"I somehow know who posts what, and when I see things I don't like posted, I report that user"*

 No, just, no. something like that isn't even possible ( for reasons I will get into later in the technical section of this blog post )

-*I am making FBI or some other kind of legal report*
+► *"I am making FBI or some other kind of legal report"*

 Nope!
 Just to Twitter!
 I don't have nearly enough useful data to do something like that even if I thought it was warranted

-*TwitFix was logging the messages and DMS of the servers of everyone that used it*
+► *"TwitFix was logging the messages and DMS of the servers of everyone that used it"*

 This is just ridiculous and unhinged but I did see it more than once, TwitFix isn't a Discord bot that sits in every server and listens to every word you say, that's just, not how the internet works.
 When TwitFix is used, the only thing I can see is the IP of the Discord Embed Scraper Robot that grabs the post content, these robots are extremely generic and cannot even be used to identify a region much less a server